25prabhu10/notes/docs/Languages/HTML/HTML.md

 - A summary or label must be provided using the `<summary>` element
 - The contents of the `<details>` element are hidden by default, but can be shown when the user clicks on the summary
+- The open state can be toggled programmatically using JavaScript by setting the `open` attribute on the `<details>` element
+- It is similar to an accordion, but it is not limited to a single section being open at a time

 _Example:_